sarbjot-14/CHIP8-Emulator/INSTRUCTIONS.md

 00e0 A22A 6620 6710 6801 6901 6102 D672
 D672 4700 8914 471E 8915 463F 8815 4600
 8814 8684 8794 D672 1210 0080
-4. Press the 'Load Program' button.
+4. Press the "Load Program" button.
-5. Press the 'Play' button.
+5. Press the "Play" button.

 ## Automated Testing